ConnorBaker/ProgrammingInHaskell2ndEd/blog-generator/posts/2019-12-21-Chapter-4-Notes.md

 _    && _    = False
 ```

-> This version also has the benefit that, under lazy evaluation as discussed in chapter 15, if the first argument is False, then the result False is returned without the need to evaluate the second argument.
+> This version also has the benefit that, under lazy evaluation as discussed in chapter 15, if the first argument is `False`, then the result `False` is returned without the need to evaluate the second argument.
 >
 > Excerpt From: Graham Hutton.
 “Programming in Haskell (2nd ed.).